Window Regulator Repair

 Window regulators are the gear driven mechanism that raise and lower door and quarter windows.
 Early regulators were all manually operated but electrically operated regulators (or power windows) became available as optional equipment on Chevy passenger cars in 1953 and later models.
 This discussion will focus on mechanical window regulators for both cars & trucks.

 Early window regulators in the 1920’s & 1930’S had a single support arm that raised and lowered the glass.
 These regulators had a fixed stud with a large, round head at the end of the arm.
 The stud had two round leather washers pushed over the head which acted as a guide for the lower sash channel.
 The lower sash channel is the horizontal metal strip that attaches to the bottom edge of the window glass.
-The sash channel will most often have a slotted or grooved area that the stud locks into that holds the window sash stable as it is raised and lowered.
+The sash channel will most often have a slotted or grooved area that the stud slides into that holds the window sash stable as it is raised and lowered.

 Another early design window regulator, used in Cabriolet and Landau Phaetons, had two single arms driven by a centralized gear and handle.
 This new design was necessitated by the larger and heavier windows used in these models.